ceardach/dbscripts/README.txt

 QUICK START GUIDE

     1. Place the dbscripts folder wherever you would wish.
-It is recomended to not put it in your web root.
+It is recomended to not put it in your web root
+       (not your modules folder)

-    2. Create the folder database dumps will save to.
+    2. Create the folder database dumps will save to (default setting in config.inc.example is as a sibling to the dbscripts folder)

     3. Copy config.inc.example and PostMergeInstructions.txt.example preserving
        their filenames and removing ".example".
-Configure them as needed.
+Configure them as needed

     4. If you are using CCK and wish to merge schema changes:

         i.
+Apply the patch for content_copy to allow modifying existing fields

+        ii.
 Within your Drupal website, enable the content_copy module and export all of your content types.
-Save the export data in files.
+Save the export data in files

-        ii.
-Apply the patch for content_copy to allow modifying existing fields

 EXAMPLE USES